Friday, October 7, 1977

 Wednesday, May 24, 1978

-Mom told me that because I was working full-time, she had laid off the maid and I would have time to do all the chores now.
-I asked if this meant I didn’t need to pay rent since the maid was no longer here.
 Mom said, “No, you need to pay more rent.”
-When she told me the amount I was shocked.
+When she told me the amount, I was shocked!
 I talked to a co-worker about it.
-She told me for that amount Mom was asking, I could afford to rent my own place and still have a lot of money left over.
+She told me that for that amount Mom was asking, I could afford to rent a place of my own and still have a lot of money left over.
 She showed me some ads in the paper so I could see what it would cost to live on my own.
 It sounded exciting.
-I wanted more than anything to have my own place, but I am scared of how Mom will react if I were to do that.
+I wanted more than anything to have my own place, but I am scared of how Mom would react if I did.

 Thursday, June 13, 1978

-We have all been given nine books to read because they were going to test us on them as part of the graduation.
-I misunderstood and I thought I only had to read one of the books.
-All the students waited in the hall and we were asked into a room one at a time to be tested.
-While Laila and I waited for our turn, Laila asked me if I had read all the books because she knew I had such a hard time with reading.
-I told Laila I thought we only had to read one of the books.
-Laila said, “No, it was all nine.
+All the students waited in the hall, and we were asked into a room one at a time to be tested.
+While Lotte and I waited for our turn, she asked me if I had read all the books, since she knew I had such a hard time reading.
+I told Lotte I thought we only had to read one of the books.
+Lotte said, “No, it was all nine.
 Wow, I guess you are not graduating today!”

-When it was my turn the teacher picked one of the nine books.
+When it was my turn, the teacher picked one of the nine books.
 It just happened to be the one I had read!
 I had a hard time answering the questions because it had been so tough for me to get through the book.
-In the middle of the questions, the teacher told me she knew my mom.
-My mom was very well-known in the town because she owned her own business and was very well-liked.
-All the other teachers joined in and wanted to know how my mom was doing.
-Instead of questioning me on the different subjects we spent the rest of the time talking about my mom.
+In the middle of the questions, one of the teachers told me she knew my mom.

 Wednesday, November 1, 1978

 Mom told Elisabeth and me that she wanted Sander to come live with us.
-She had sent him a ticket and he would be coming this Christmas.
+She had sent him a plane ticket, and he would be coming this Christmas.
 My first thought was maybe he could help me find our dad.
-It was going to be the best Christmas ever!

 Leave a Reply